Biao on BNBChain (BIAO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Biao on BNBChain Historical Price

-According to the latest data gathered on Biao on BNBChain live price page, the current price of Biao on BNBChain is 0.00293452USD.
-The circulating supply of Biao on BNBChain(BIAO) is 1.00B BIAO , giving it a market capitalization of $2.96M.
+According to the latest data gathered on Biao on BNBChain live price page, the current price of Biao on BNBChain is 0.0061238USD.
+The circulating supply of Biao on BNBChain(BIAO) is 1.00B BIAO , giving it a market capitalization of $6.11M.

 In the past month, Biao on BNBChain has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that BIAO could witness further price changes in the near future.